Unravel the Mysteries of Middle School

 When do Report Cards come out?
 When are Teacher Conferences?

-Report cards come out twice during 2022-23: Late January and at the end of the year.
+Report cards come out twice a year: Late January and at the end of the year.
 Teacher conferences are scheduled twice a year.
 You will be contacted by the school with instructions to sign up for a time.

 You can contact the teachers any time with questions or concerns.
 The best way to communicate with teachers is through school email.
 Check the staff directory HERE.
 (Please remember that during school hours, a teacher’s computer time is limited, so allow them time to return any inquiries.)
 To get an urgent message to your child during the school day, call the front office: (802) 223-3404.